 Zac Efron rose to fame as the star of the “High School Musical” movies, but he first acted on TV shows.
 He landed a few small roles early in his career before getting the part of Cameron Bale on “Summerland,” which he appeared on from 2004 to 2005.
 In addition to starring in the three “HSM” films, Efron has starred in “Hairspray,” “17 Again,” “Neighbors” and “Baywatch,” among others.
 His films have grossed over $1.2 billion in the U.S. and Canada, according to Box Office Mojo.

-Efron is wrapping up filming of the TV series “Killing Zac Efron” and set to star in the remake of “Three Men and a Baby.”
+Efron is working on the TV series “Killing Zac Efron” and set to star in the remake of “Three Men and a Baby.”

 Hilary Duff: $25 Million